BarWanunu/Arkanoid-game/README.md

 Visual and Functional Enhancements

-- **Score Tracking:** A scoring system keeps players motivated, displaying the current score on the game screens.
+- **Score tracking:** The game keeps track of the player score.
+It changes dynamically both after a brick hit and a level completion.

 ## Game States: